PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    :width: 90%
    :align: center

 To create or edit the inventory chart, go to “Features” / "Manage inventory chart."
 The "Manage inventory" dialogue box appears.
 If the feature system being used is either the built-in [Hayes2009]_ or the [SPE]_ style feature system, clicking on "Autocategorize" should result in a relatively standard IPA-like chart, which can be further edited if needed.
+[Note: if you are using a custom feature system but want the "Autocategorize" function to work, please ensure that all of the following features are included in your system, with these exact names, even if they aren't phonologically necessary for your inventory:

+For "Hayes"-like systems: 'consonantal', 'sonorant', 'nasal', 'continuant', 'lateral', 'trill', 'tap', 'delayed_release', 'labial', 'labiodental', 'coronal', 'anterior', 'dorsal', 'front', 'back', 'high', 'low'

+For "SPE"-like systems: 'voc', 'son', 'ant', 'cor', 'high', 'low', 'back', 'lat', 'nasal'

 1. **Defining defaults (Consonants vs. Vowels)**: PCT first needs to know what the default features are for consonants and vowels.
 For example, one might set the default for consonants to be [+consonantal] and the default for vowels to be [-consonantal].
 After features have been entered into these boxes, click on "Update defaults" to have them go into effect.